EitaPreulaJhol/BootRepair-Writeup/README.md

 ## 1. Overview

-`BootRepair.sys` is a Windows kernel-mode driver (native subsystem, no Win32 dependencies) that acts as a **service installer and process terminator** for the Lenovo PcManager software suite.
-Despite its benign-sounding name, it contains significant functionality:
+`BootRepair.sys` is a Windows kernel-mode driver that acts as a **service installer and process terminator** for the Lenovo PcManager software suite.
+Despite its name, it contains significant functionality:

 - Registers three system services by writing directly to the registry.
 - Exposes an IOCTL that can **terminate an arbitrary process by PID** — a kill switch.